NVIDIA

 To enable GPU hardware acceleration for video encoding in Kubernetes, which significantly improves the performance and responsiveness of the Nsight Streamer, you need to:

-1. Have an NVIDIA GPU with AV1 encoding support (Ada Lovelace architecture or newer GPUs).
+1. Have an NVIDIA GPU with AV1 encoding support on the node where the Nsight Streamer is deployed (Ada Lovelace architecture or newer GPUs).
 For a complete list of supported GPUs, see the NVIDIA Video Encode and Decode GPU Support Matrix

 2. Have NVIDIA GPU Operator installed on the Kubernetes cluster.
 See the NVIDIA GPU Operator Installation Guide for more information.